 Deal with the Devil: A Glabrezu (though not explicitly called that) has made one with Maxo the Sun Cleric.
 Maxo hasn't stated what he wants yet, but the pact seems to have been made.

 Death Is Cheap: Played with.
 Due to being a D&D-based webcomic, bringing people back from the dead only costs them a character level and diamonds.
+Word Of God says that the House Rules for Manjulias makes death even cheaper there than standard D&D, because when he ran it as an actual campaign with players, they kept dying.
 When someone runs out of Cosmic Lifestrand however, they can't be brought back with mortal magic.
 The soul is also required, so if it's trapped somewhere else it also won't work.

 Demoted to Extra: Umbria in Book 2.
 She was the main character of the "B Plot" in the first volume.
 In the second volume, Umbria was retrieved by The Empire and voluntold to come up with their musical anthem.
 Most of her storylines have been (for the most part) comic relief.